codetheway-pplakut/code-the-way-2023/README.md

 ### `build`

 This command runs `webpack` in "production" mode.
-It uses the `src/index.js` file as its entry point, and generates a JavaScript `main.js` and `vendor.js` file in `dist/`.
+It uses the `src/index.js` file as its entry point, and generates your application in a  the `docs/` directory.
+This bundled application can then be committed and will appear on [GitHub Pages](https://joeyschroeder.github.io/code-the-way-2023/).

-### `clean`

-This command deletes the `dist/` directory.

 ### `eslint`

-This command runs `eslint src/`.
+This command runs `eslint ./`.
 It prints eslint warnings and errors in the command line.

 ### `eslint:fix`

-This command runs `eslint --fix src/`.
+This command runs `eslint ./ --fix`.
 It attempts to fix any eslint warnings/errors then prints the remaining warnings and errors in the command line.

 ### `start`

 This command runs `webpack-dev-server` in "development" mode on the documentation.
 Hot reloading is enabled.
-Once running, you can access the documentation running locally at [localhost:9090/](http://localhost:9090/).
+Once running, you can access the application running locally at [localhost:8080/](http://localhost:8080/).

 ### `stylelint`

-This command runs `stylelint 'src/**/*/*.scss`.
+This command runs `stylelint '**/*.scss'`.
 It prints stylelint warnings and errors in the command line.

 ### `stylelint:fix`

-This command runs `stylelint --fix 'src/**/*/*.scss`.
+This command runs `stylelint '**/*.scss' --fix`.
 It attempts to fix any stylelint warnings/errors, then prints the remaining warnings and errors in the command line.

 ## Authors